 U.K. Steps Up Coronavirus Prevention, But Its Hospitals Have Already Been Strained

-In a news conference Monday, Prime Minister Boris Johnson told people to avoid unnecessary social contact, travel and not to visit nursing homes.
-He also suggested that by the weekend, he will call for those over age seventy and those with the most serious health conditions to stay at home for 12 weeks.
+In a news conference Monday, Prime Minister Boris Johnson told people to avoid unnecessary social contact and travel and to not visit nursing homes.
+He also suggested that by the weekend, he will call for those older 70 and those with the most serious health conditions to stay at home for 12 weeks.

-"It now looks as though we are approaching the fast growth part of the upward curve and without drastic action, cases could double every five or six days," Johnson said.
+"It now looks as though we are approaching the fast growth part of the upward curve, and without drastic action, cases could double every five or six days," Johnson said.

 Johnson said he was not shutting schools, in part because it would require parents, including National Health Service staff, to stay home.
+On Tuesday, the Foreign Office advised against nonessential international travel.

 The government's strategy is to try to avoid a spike in cases that could easily inundate the NHS.

-The coronavirus pandemic comes at a vulnerable time for the country's National Health Service.
+The coronavirus pandemic comes at a vulnerable time for the country's NHS.
 A decade of crippling funding cuts has left tens of thousands of vacancies and has led to record emergency room wait times.
 Doctors worry about whether the system can hold up.

-"I see, when I do shifts on the front line, the real impacts of this shortfall in resources," says Rosena Allin-Khan, an emergency room doctor in south London as well as a member of parliament in the main opposition Labour Party.
+"I see, when I do shifts on the front line, the real impacts of this shortfall in resources," says Rosena Allin-Khan, an emergency room doctor in south London as well as a member of Parliament in the main opposition Labour Party.
 "We don't have enough nurses; we have people waiting far too long for operations."

 Allin-Khan says she thinks the country's health care system could be heading for a reckoning.